tsMukesh51/DrawInSync/README.md

 **Real-time collaborative whiteboard built with WebSockets and TypeScript**

-DrawInSync is a collaborative drawing web app, enabling multiple users to draw on the same board simultaneously.
-This backend handles user management, board creation, collaboration, and real-time synchronization.
+A backend-driven system for synchronizing canvas state across multiple users in real time, with a focus on **low-latency updates, consistency, and scalable architecture**.
 ---

 ## Live Demo